aniruddhballal/VenPay/README.md

 - [ ] TASK 256: am i not focusing too much on ui-ux rn - functionalities got left way behind na??
 - [ ] TASK 258: multiple logins - deny? allow?
 - [ ] TASK 259: Cancel product requests
-- [x] TASK 261: try integrating payment page - separate instead of inline payment amt + pw lacombo - make it more preofessional, like actually having a payment gateway
 - [ ] TASK 262: Loading... exists for productlist page but not for paymentrequests - check vendor side too
 - [x] TASK 264: quantities for products? is this needed? will vendors run out of products/services? overload? shoudl there be a case where a product is unavailable? for this, i will need to define what the set of products that i am trying to sell are, right? so, quantity must be an optional field? and if it exists, then i need to treat it differently?
 - [x] TASK 267: Password validation for payments should happen before redirecting to razorpay?